CordThomas/la-city-council-extractor/README.md

 * Extracts the council documents, downloading a copy of each one
 * Grabs the vote results for each motion

+## Ongoing Processing

+Once you've got things working and you've extracted the full set of council file information you can then automatically update the database from the latest file updates using the script scrape_council_files_with_updates that goes back as many years as first_year (in method process_cf_records).
+I you might want to go back 1 year, so, the line would look like first_year = this_year - 1.
+At the end of a year, it's going to be wasting a lot of cycles.
+I have not done any analysis to see how far back, on average, council files are updated and they can stay valid for several years, so it may be necessary to back at least a year.

 ## Analysis

 I have begun an effort at topic modelling, sentiment analysis and other things to get a